Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Introduction

-The current paper explores the connection between the voting weights (IMF quotas) and the majority threshold under the new rules. \citet{Leech2002b} and \citet{Kurz2016} both calculate voting power with different thresholds, but do not compare it to the weights. \citet{BhattacherjeeSarkar2019} apply a similar methodology but for the IMF's Executive Directors.
+The current paper explores the relationship between voting weights and the majority threshold under the new rules.
+While our calculations are similar to those of \citet{Leech2002b}, we utilise more recent data and more precise power index values. \citet{Kurz2016} calculates voting power using different thresholds but does not compare it to the weights. \citet{BhattacherjeeSarkar2019} apply a similar methodology but for the IMF's Executive Directors.
+To measure the difference between the weights and the power indices, we propose a new approach: the maximal ratio \citep{Csato2024}.

-To avoid any misunderstanding, the IMF quotas will be called voting weights, and the threshold to reach a decision will be called the quota.
-The \emph{a priori} voting powers are quantified by the Banzhaf index, which is one of the most popular indicators of voting power: \citet{Leech2002b} used it to measure the distribution of voting power in the IMF, and several studies used it in the case of the Council of the European Union \citep{Leech2002a, Gollner2017, Szczypinska2018, BhattacherjeeSarkar2019, Gabor2020, Kirsch2022}.
+The \emph{a priori} voting powers are quantified by the Banzhaf index, which is one of the most popular indicators of voting power: \citet{Leech2002b} used it to measure the distribution of voting power in the IMF, and several studies used it in the case of the Council of the European Union \citep{FelsenthalMachover1997, LaruelleWidgren1998, FelsenthalMachover2001, Leech2002a, NapelWidgren2011, Kirsch2022}.

-Our central finding is that a decision quota of 58\% or 60\% depending on the distance measure, would minimise the difference between the voting weights and the voting powers of the 191 members.
+Our central finding is that a decision threshold of 58\% or 59\%, depending on the distance measure, would minimise the difference between the voting weights and the voting powers of the 191 members.

-Similarly, the inequality in the power profile is closest to the inequality in the weights with quota 59\% or 60\%.

-Therefore, we have an important message for decision-makers: during future negotiations, it is not sufficient to focus only on the voting weights, the decision quota should also receive attention.
+Therefore, we have an important message for decision-makers: during future negotiations, it is not sufficient to focus only on the voting weights; the decision threshold should also receive attention.
 Otherwise, the seemingly fair allocation of voting weights might favour some countries at the expense of others in real voting situations.

+Beyond its empirical focus, the paper makes a conceptual contribution to the analysis of weighted voting games by reframing the decision threshold as an endogenous design parameter rather than as an exogenously fixed institutional constant.
+While existing studies typically evaluate voting power under given quotas, our approach examines how to optimally choose quotas to align voting power with normatively intended voting weights.
+In this sense, the paper contributes to the design-oriented literature on voting rules by proposing quota-power consistency as an operational fairness objective in large, highly asymmetric weighted voting systems.

 The paper is structured as follows.
 Section~\ref{Sec2} provides a concise overview of related papers.
 Section~\ref{Sec3} introduces the basic concepts of our approach, which are used to carry out the sensitivity analysis in Section~\ref{Sec4}.
 Finally, Section~\ref{Sec5} ends with concluding remarks.